mpampuch/nextflow-notes/README.md

 ## The `fair` process directive

+**NOTE:** The nextflow team suggests using a tuple with the ID attached to the sample instead of using the `fair` directive.
+You may experience some performance hits and less parallelism using the `fair` directive.

 Because the processes in nextflow can finish in different orders than they were inputted as, the `fair` directive is a way that you can ensure the tasks finish in the order that they were started.
 This is because the `fair` process directive distributes computing resources in a "fair" way (comes from fair-threading) to ensure the first one finishes first and so on.

 ## Task directories